gratefulness-app/grace/README.md

 Grace allows you to befriend or follow users.
 Befriending allows you to send a note to that person and vice versa.
 Following a user does not prohibit you to send them a note, however it allows them to send you one.
 This is especially useful for social media accounts with large following.
 Not only that, it is useful for companies too!

 ## Features
-- Card creation interface
+- A card creation interface and similar capabilities such as [Canva](https://www.canva.com/), [CardSnacks](https://www.cardsnacks.com/), etc. for free
-- Send created cards to your desired network(friends, groups, or followers) for unlimited times(rate-limited) for free!
+- Send created cards to your desired network(friends, groups, or followers) for unlimited times
+- Receive cards from other users via notifications and play them in real-time
-- Exposable QR code for friends and followers.
+- Exposable QR code for friends and followers
 - Note widget like Locket Widget, except for cards!
 (TBD)
 - PWA capability
 - Open-sourced card templates

+> [!NOTE]
+> Card sending have a rate-limit

 ### Caveats
 - This app allows you to create a note only in the app.
 It will not expose an API for customers.
 This is because:
   1. We want our grace cards to be handled by a human and not just a robot.
 We want them to be as genuine as possible and so—API is out of the scope of the project.
-  2. I am an unemployed developer looking for a job.
+  2. I am a software developer looking for a job.
 This project was both a gift to the community and part of my portfolio.
 This means that expensive features such as an exposed API is a no-no-mojo.

+## Sponsors

 ## Documentation
 (TBD)